Blog icon Blog / Guides /

 AI depends on accurate, structured, and connected data.
 Many construction companies still manage project information across separate systems for estimating, procurement, accounting, project management, and site reporting.

 Poor data quality can lead to unreliable AI outputs.
 In one study of 534 construction organizations, 71.3% reported critical issues with data consistency.
-This shows why companies need better data collection, cleaning, and integration before relying on AI for project decisions[?].
+This shows why companies need better data collection, cleaning, and integration before relying on automated systems for project decisions[?].

 Workforce Skills Gaps

-AI tools require teams to understand digital workflows, data-driven decisions, and basic AI outputs.
+AI tools require teams to understand digital workflows, data-driven decisions, and basic system outputs.
 Many construction professionals have strong project experience, but limited experience with advanced analytics or AI-supported systems.

 Training is essential.
-Employees need to understand how to use AI tools, how to question results, and how to apply insights in daily project work.
+Employees need to understand how to use digital tools, how to question results, and how to apply insights in daily project work.

 Resistance to Change